-Further, Council Regulation (EU) No. 833/2014 imposes a prohibition on providing any crypto-asset wallet, account or custody services, irrespective of any value thresholds, to
+Further, Council Regulation (EU) No. 833/2014 imposes a prohibition on providing any crypto-asset wallet, account or custody services, irrespective of any value thresholds, to incorporated or constituted under the law of an EU Member State and is providing the crypto-asset wallet, account or custody services.

-- · Russian nationals or natural persons residing in Russia, or - · legal persons, entities or bodies established in Russia.
+- Russian nationals or natural persons residing in Russia, or - legal persons, entities or bodies established in Russia.